5cover/psdc/docs/Tokenizer.md

-# Implémentation
+# Implementation

-Maintain a collection of tokens.

-Each should try to parse itself.

-If it succeeds, the input is consumed, and it returns a parameterized clone of itself.
-The caller adds it to the list.
+If succeeds, the input is consumed.
+The token is created and yield returned.
-If it fails, the caller moves on to the next token.
+If fails, report the error and move on to the next token.

 ## Tokens